robert-westenberger/knowledgebase/real-estate/property-managers.md

 # Reasonable Contract
 - Management fee: 8–10% of rent actually collected
 - Leasing fee: perhaps 50–100% of one month's rent for a new tenant (MAYBE?)
+- If a tenant leaves early after a short period, part of that placement fee should be refunded.
 - Renewal fee: $0–$250 rather than another month's rent
 - Repair authorization: ~$300–$500 without calling you
 - Emergency repairs: unrestricted enough to prevent serious damage/injury, but immediate notification required